Synthetic polarization observations of magnetized pillars in HII regions: Assessing the reliability of the Davis-Chandrasekhar-Fermi method: Numerical methods

-3. Pillar lifetime: The pillar is considered fully formed once the $a/c$ ratio begins to increase again (at $t \approx 0.6$ Myr).
-At this point, the structure has achieved an elongated geometry where erosion along the flanks is balanced by external thermal pressure (see the ``Pillar'' column in Fig.~\ref{fig:pillar_evol_ac_ratio}).
+3. Life span of the pillar: The pillar is considered fully formed once the $a/c$ ratio begins to increase again (at $t \approx 0.6$ Myr).
+At this point, the structure has achieved an elongated geometry where erosion along the flanks is balanced by external thermal pressure (see the ``Pillar'' column in Fig.~\ref{fig:pillar_evol_ac_ratio}, { bottom panel}).

-4. Pillar erosion: The lifetime of the pillar ends when the structure begins to disconnect from its parent cloud (see the ``Pillar erosion'' column in Fig.~\ref{fig:pillar_evol_ac_ratio}).
+4. Pillar erosion: The lifetime of the pillar ends when the structure begins to disconnect from its parent cloud (see the column `` Pillar erosion" in Fig.~\ref{fig:pillar_evol_ac_ratio}, { bottom panel}).

-Regarding the duration of these stages, the AC and Pillar phases are strictly defined by the inflection points in the $a/c$ ratio evolution.
-In contrast, the onset of the TC phase and the end of the Pillar erosion phase are determined visually based on morphology.
+Regarding the duration of these stages, the AC and Pillar phases are strictly defined by the inflection points in the evolution of the $a/c$ ratio.
+In contrast, the onset of the TC phase and the end of the Pillar erosion phase are visually determined based on morphology.
 Therefore, while the core formation and lifetime phases are mathematically rigorous, the start and end points of the entire process are somewhat arbitrary in duration.
 Furthermore, since these measurements are constrained by the temporal resolution of the simulation outputs, the reported values should be considered representative estimates rather than exact timings.